 Convenience: High | Performance: Low | Cost: Low

-If you’re not that adventurous with your winter running and can pick and choose your days and routes the running shoes you already have should be perfectly acceptable.
+If you’re not that adventurous with your winter running and can pick and choose your days and routes, the running shoes you already own should be perfectly acceptable.
 A good trail shoe with aggressive lugs will work very well on soft or crusty snow.
 Even when you do encounter icy stretches there is often a less icy go-around.
 We have done many winter runs without supplementary traction devices.
 You just need to slow down, be careful, and pay attention.
 This is the least expensive option, but it provides the lowest performance.

 Supplementary Traction Options